kdave/btrfs-progs/Documentation/btrfs.rst

 functionality is copied to the main tool.
 Obsolete tools are removed after a long (years) depreciation period.

-Tools that are still in active use without an equivalent in **btrfs**:
+Tools that are still in active use without an equivalent in :command:`btrfs`:

 btrfs-convert
         in-place conversion from ext2/3/4 filesystems to btrfs